 Excerpt from policy: The mix of buildings being treated.
 This could include breakdowns between public housing, subsidized housing and unsubsidized housing; the type/size of buildings.

-Utilizing a spreadsheet – IQ Multi-Family Reporting Metrics Spreadsheet (Final 6/5/2024) – Program Administrators1 will report the number of buildings and units participating in IQ multi- family EE programs in the following building categories:
+Utilizing a spreadsheet – IQ Multi-Family Reporting Metrics Spreadsheet (Final 6/5/2024) – Independent Evaluators for Program Administrators or Program Administrators1 will report the number of buildings and units participating in IQ multi- family EE programs in the following building categories:

 Public housing (meaning housing where the government owns or rents an apartment)